cda-tum/mmft-simulator/README.md

   </picture>
 </p>

-A Simulator for Microfluidic Devices developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as part of the Munich MicroFluidic Toolkit (MMFT).
-The simulator includes microfluidic simulations for different microfluidic platforms on different levels of abstractions.
-The following simulations are supported:
+The MMFT Simulator is a library that contains a collection of simulators for microfluidic devices on different levels of abstraction for different applications, and is currently distributed as a C++ library, as well as a [python package](https://pypi.org/project/mmft.simulator/).
+The MMFT Simulator is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as part of the [Munich MicroFluidic Toolkit (MMFT)](https://www.cda.cit.tum.de/research/microfluidics/munich-microfluidics-toolkit/).
+For more information about our work on Microfluidics, please visit https://www.cda.cit.tum.de/research/microfluidics/.
+If you have any questions, or if you would like to suggest new features, feel free to contact us via microfluidics.cda@xcit.tum.de or by creating an issue on GitHub.

+## Simulators

+The MMFT Simulator supports simulations for different platforms of microfluidic devices, i.e., the means (physics) by which a microfluidic device operates in an application.
+These simulations can be further categorized into levels of abstraction, i.e., the grade at which the underlying physics have been simplified.
+Overall, this leads to a matrix of simulations for various platforms on different levels of abstraction.
+The following matrix illustrates the simulations that are currently supported by the MMFT Simulator:

 <div align="center">